 Part of product | Material | Function |

-Surface material | Fibre material made of polypropene/polyethylene polyester/viscose. | The product keeps you dry and comfortable by absorbing the liquid. |
+Surface material | Fiber material made of polypropene/polyethylene polyester/viscose. | The product keeps you dry and comfortable by absorbing the liquid. |

-Acqusition layer | Porous material consisting of wood fibre or polyester fibre | Transports liquid from the surface to the center of the product, where the liquid is stored. |
+Acqusition layer | Porous material consisting of wood fiber or polyester fiber | Transports liquid from the surface to the center of the product, where the liquid is stored. |

 Absorbent core | Paper pulp, a combination of paper pulp and superabsorbents for pads and panty liners.
 A porous paper-based material is used in some products. | Absorbs and stores the liquids. |

-Adhesive | The adhesive consists of various polymers and synthetic resins. | The adhesive has two functions: - Binds together the different layers of the product.
+Adhesive | The adhesive consists of various polymers and synthetic resins. | The adhesive has two functions:

 |